imgix/imgix-python/README.md

 https://demos.imgix.net/image.png?w=8192&s=a0fed46e2bbcc70ded13dc629aee5398 8192w
 ```

-In cases where enough information is provided about an image\'s
+In cases where enough information is provided about an image's
 dimensions, `create_srcset()` will instead build a srcset that will
 allow for an image to be served at different resolutions.
 The parameters
 taken into consideration when determining if an image is fixed-width are